Here are the latest odds for I'm A Celebrity 2022 - including Matt Hancock, Babatunde Aleshe and Jill Scott

-I'm A Celebrity 2022 Latest: Who is the favourite to win, what are the odds for Charlene White, Seann Walsh
+I'm A Celebrity 2022 Latest News: Who is favourite to win, what are the odds for Jill Scott, Owen Warner

-The super popular reality TV series I’m A Celebrity...Get Me Out Of Here! has had an explosive start, as contestants Boy George, Matt Hancock and Jill Scott entered the jungle last Sunday.
+The super popular reality TV series I’m A Celebrity...Get Me Out Of Here! has had an explosive start, as contestants Boy George, Matt Hancock and Babatunde Aleshe entered the jungle last Sunday.

-One of Britain’s most popular reality series returned to screens last week as ‘I’m A Celebrity...Get Me Out Of Here!’
-2022 returned to ITV.
+One of Britain’s most popular reality series returned to screens a fortnight ago as ‘I’m A Celebrity...Get Me Out Of Here!’
+2022 launched on ITV.

-One of the most star-studded line-ups ever, the series is celebrating its 20th anniversary by returning to the Australian jungle after a two year spell in Wales.
+With a star-studded line-up, the series celebrated its 20th anniversary by returning to the Australian jungle after a two year spell in Wales.

 I'm A Celebrity 2022: When does I'm A Celeb start, confirmed line-up and rumoured celebs including Matt Hancock